Home » Hawaii Travel Tips » Best Things to Do » 27 Incredible Things to do in Lihue, Kauai

 Where to Stay in Lihue

-Now that you know what to do in Lihue, let’s talk about accommodations.
+Now that you have ideas for what to do in Lihue, let’s talk about accommodations.
 There are tons of options for places to stay in Lihue.

-Our top pick is the Royal Sonesta Kauai (formerly the Kauai Marriott).
-Here, you’ll find a massive swimming pool, and on-site restaurants, and it’s right on Kalapaki Beach.
+My top pick is the Royal Sonesta Kauai (formerly the Kauai Marriott).
+Here, you’ll find a massive swimming pool and aon-site restaurants.
+Plus, it’s right on Kalapaki Beach.
 Read my hotel review HERE.

-And the Kauai Beach Resort & Spa has 4 swimming pools, and it’s located near Lydgate State Beach Park, an awesome beach for families.
+And the Kauai Beach Resort & Spa has 4 swimming pools.
+And when you want to explore a bit, it’s located near Lydgate State Beach Park, which is an awesome beach for families.

 Looking for more things to do on Kauai?
 Find out the best Kauai luaus, cool things to do in Poipu, and where to see the best Kauai sunset.